Chart Color Schemes

 Caloundra West lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of Feb 2026, the population of Caloundra West is estimated at around 9,607 people.
+The population of Caloundra West is estimated at around 9,607 as of February 2026.
 This reflects an increase of 2,337 people since the 2021 Census, which reported a population of 7,270 people.
-The change is inferred from the resident population of 8,468 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 105 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,194 persons per square kilometer.
+The change was inferred from the resident population of 8,468 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 105 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,194 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
 Caloundra West's growth of 32.1% since the 2021 census exceeded the Rest of Qld (9.1%) and the national average, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 82.0% of overall population gains during recent periods.
+Population growth was primarily driven by interstate migration that contributed approximately 82.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population